perwin/pyimfit/docs/overview.rst

 If you've already used the command-line version of **Imfit**, here are the essential things to know:

--  PyImfit operates on 2D numpy arrays instead of FITS files; to use a FITS file, read it into Python via, e.g., `astropy.io.fits <http://docs.astropy.org/en/stable/io/fits/>`__.
+-  PyImfit operates on 2D NumPy arrays instead of FITS files; to use a FITS file, read it into Python via, e.g., `astropy.io.fits <http://docs.astropy.org/en/stable/io/fits/>`__.